vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 **What to Do Next**

-- Go to https://<i>vic_appliance_address</i>:9443, download the vSphere Integrated Containers Engine binaries bundle, vic_1.1.x.tar.gz, and start deploying virtual container hosts (VCHs).
+- Go to the file server that runs in the vSphere Integrated Containers appliance at https://<i>vic_appliance_address</i>:9443.
 If the vSphere Integrated Containers appliance uses a different port for the vSphere Integrated Containers Engine file server, replace 9443 with the appropriate port.
+- Download the vSphere Integrated Containers Engine binaries bundle, `vic_1.1.x.tar.gz`, from the file server.
+Unpack the bundle and start deploying virtual container hosts (VCHs).
 For information about deploying VCHs, see [Using vic-machine to Deploy VCHs](deploy_vch.md).
 - Install the vSphere Client plug-ins for vSphere Integrated Containers.

-You do not need to download the client plug-in file.
-You pass the URL https://<i>vic_appliance_address</i>:<i>port</i> to the script that you run to install the vSphere Integrated Containers plug-ins.
+  **NOTE**: Do not download the client plug-in files, `com.vmware.vic-v1.1.x.zip` and `com.vmware.vic.ui-v1.1.x.zip`, directly from the file server.
+You install the vSphere Integrated Containers plug-ins by running a script that pulls these files from the file server.
 For information about installing the plug-ins, see [Installing the vSphere Client Plug-ins](install_vic_plugin.md).

 - Log in to vSphere Integrated Containers Registry at https://<i>vic_appliance_address</i>:443.
 If the vSphere Integrated Containers appliance uses a different port for vSphere Integrated Containers Registry, replace 443 with the appropriate port.
+For information about how to use vSphere Integrated Containers Registry, see [Managing Images, Projects, and Users with vSphere Integrated Containers Registry](../vic_dev_ops/using_registry.md).
 - Log in to vSphere Integrated Containers Management Portal: https://<i>vic_appliance_address</i>:8282.
 If the vSphere Integrated Containers appliance uses a different port for vSphere Integrated Containers Management Portal, replace 8282 with the appropriate port.
+For information about how to use vSphere Integrated Containers Management Portal, see [View and Manage VCHs, Add Registries, and Provision Containers Through the Management Portal](../vic_dev_ops/vchs_and_mgmt_portal.md).